Saving Money on Your Move

 Moving companies are businesses, and all businesses have different approaches, some of which are better for others and some of which are better for you.

 When looking for a moving company, don’t take the first one you get.
-Call around; see what their different prices are for the days you are looking at moving.
+Ask around; see what different companies quote you for the days you are looking at moving.
 If you are moving on a Sunday, look for Sunday specials.
 If you need help moving down stairs, look for someone who won’t charge you extra.
 If are looking to move your piano, look for someone who specializes in that.

 Take Multiple Trips